Rumpunzel/rpg-thingy/skill-tests.md

 Should it ever be unclear what difficulty a test is supposed to be, it will most likely be **1;** you only need to achieve **1** effort to succeed.

-If both an environmental and a opponent's trait would notably hinder your efforts, add their ratings together to determine the test's difficulty.
+If both an environmental and an opponent's trait would notably hinder your efforts, add their ratings together to determine the test's difficulty.
 Only add the rating of **1** environmental trait and/or **1** opponent's trait to the difficulty of an uncontested test.
 When multiple would apply, choose the highest or most relevant.

 If the difficulty of an uncontested test ever exceeds **3,** consider the characters' goals to determine if a single die roll really is the best way to resolve the situation or if a more detailed conflict would be more appropriate.